-I’ve had to admit something to myself, but I’ve been pushing back for a long time.
+I recently had to admit something to myself, but I’ve been pushing back on it for a long time.

 Why was this important to admit to myself?